What if I test positive for Staph/MRSA?

 Who will I see in the hospital after my surgery?

 You will be cared for by an entire team of professionals under the direction of your surgeon.
 After surgery you may be seen by the surgeon, surgical resident, nurse practitioner and/or physician assistant to monitor your progress and assure the best possible recovery from your surgery.

-To schedule an appointment with an orthopedic specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.
+To schedule an appointment with an spine specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.

 *Every appendix referenced throughout this content can be found in the print version of your guide to preparing for spine surgery (PDF).